FERPA Regulation Knowledge Hub:

 XMedius provides the education market with powerful communications solutions designed to streamline workflows, minimize breach risks, and simplify regulatory compliance.

 Our solutions have enabled FERPA-compliant document & file communications for:

 Whether this is your first time investigating FERPA, or you have some experience but are looking to expand your knowledge, this guide is designed to help you understand the complexities of the law so you’re better equipped for compliance.

-Please note that this guide is not provided as legal advance.
+Please note that this guide is not provided as legal advice.
 While XMedius has helped institutions across the US protect their communications and achieve compliance, our products do not guarantee FERPA compliance.
 Your organization will need to ensure it has implemented any policies and procedures necessary to achieve and maintain compliance.